 There are plenty of booking agencies.
 We find that many of the well known ones are better at finding hotels from international or larger UK chains and may suggest hotels in main towns or cities quite a distance from the show site.

-Click either blue agency name for a list of hotels and guest houses near the show.
-The venue is already built into both links but when the list comes up you do have to enter your dates and the number of people staying.
+Click the blue Expedia name for a list of hotels and guest houses near the show.
+The venue is already built into the link but when the list comes up you do have to enter your dates and adjust, if necessary, the number of rooms required and guests staying.

 Trivago will list competitive prices for a range of hotels, but they might not necessarily find them all, because some chains do not subscribe to their service.
 You can search on 'Darlington Tees Valley Airport' on their site.
 You may get a better rate if you book direct with an hotel, especially if you are a member of a loyalty or rewards scheme.

 The International Hotels Group have two Holiday Inn hotels around Darlington, both within 10 miles of the show and a Holiday Inn Express in Middlesbrough, about 12 miles away.
 There are three Premier Inn hotels within 8 miles.

 The Met office seven-day forecast includes maximum, minimum and "feels like" temperatures, the likelihood of rain, wind direction, gusts and visibility: the latter can have an impact on the viability of displays.

 The BBC's five-day forecast has overall conditions including temperatures, UV range and a description that may help to determine how pleasant the day will be for the visitor.